bain-cs110/bain-cs110.github.io/pages/_lectures/week06_lecture03.md

 ---

 Today, we will be going over some various ways of interpreting input beyond the command line using event handlers.
-Nothing from this lecture will be on Quiz 2, but this lecture will certainly help you with [project 1](../assignments/p1) (due next-next Friday).
+This lecture will certainly help you with [project 1](../assignments/p1) (due next-next Friday).

-{:.blockquote-no-margin}
-> **Note:** Some of the slides in the video have references to the Spring Quarter.
-Ignore those.